 Shop your region.

-While you can find beautiful Italy souvenirs all over the country and can find most of the items included on this Italy shopping guide in many places, shopping for products specific to the region you’re visiting–for example, olive oil in Tuscany or glass in Murano–can add something special to the memory while helping ensure you have the best possible selection available.
+While you can find beautiful Italy souvenirs all over the country and can find most of the items included in this Italy shopping guide in many places, shopping for products specific to the region you’re visiting can add something special to the memory while helping ensure you have the best possible selection available.

 Have a plan for which souvenirs from Italy you want before starting your trip.